3d Mirror Symmetry for Instanton Moduli Spaces: Introduction

 An interesting feature of the introduced formalism is the following.
 In \cite{Frenkel:2020} we developed the transformations, which we called quantum B\"acklund transformations, between various Miura $(G,\hbar)$-opers associated to a given $(G,\hbar)$-oper.
 These various Miura $(G,\hbar)$-opers correspond to quiver varieties (provided that they exist) with isomorphic quantum K-theory algebras.
 The quantum B\"acklund transformations correspond to the change of stability parameter.
 Thus functions on $(G,\hbar)$-oper produce a family of isomorphic algebras to a given $(G,\hbar)$-oper.

 We note, that the difference oper construction can be used similarly with additive action on $\mathbb{P}^1$.
-Then the related QQ-system produces the Bethe equations for $XXX$ integrable model, which serves as an intermediate model between XXZ and Gaudin integrable models.
+Then the related $QQ$-system produces the Bethe equations for $XXX$ integrable model, which serves as an intermediate model between XXZ and Gaudin integrable models.
 Instead of the quantum group, it is based on Yangians.
-Geometrically, in the context of quiver varieties, QQ-system produces relations for the quantum cohomology ring.
+Geometrically, in the context of quiver varieties, $QQ$-system produces relations for the quantum cohomology ring.

 Some of our primary targets in this paper are the $A_r$-quivers and their generalizations, $A_{\infty}$-quivers, closely related to ADHM instanton spaces.
-In \cite{Koroteev:2020mxs} we introduced a notion of $Z$-twisted Miura $(\overline{GL}(\infty), \hbar)$-opers, based on a completion of $GL(\infty)$ group, described by the infinite QQ-systems.
+In \cite{Koroteev:2020mxs} we introduced a notion of $Z$-twisted Miura $(\overline{GL}(\infty), \hbar)$-opers, based on a completion of $GL(\infty)$ group, described by the infinite $QQ$-systems.
 One can impose periodic conditions on them according to the natural translational symmetry of the $A_{\infty}$ Dynkin diagram, thereby leaving us with a finite number of parameters.
 We refer to such $(\overline{GL}(\infty), \hbar)$-opers as {\it toroidal} $\hbar$-opers.
 The resulting algebra of functions on toroidal $\hbar$-opers coincides with the equivariant quantum K-theory of ADHM instanton spaces treated as cyclic quiver varieties.

-In \cite{KSZ} we introduced another system of parameters for an $(SL(r+1),\hbar)$-oper, which corresponds to the roots of the polynomials defining the section of the line bundle from the flag of bundles defining the Miura $(SL(r+1),\hbar)$-oper connection (cf. the standard Bethe parameters corresponding to the roots of polynomials of the QQ-system).
+In \cite{KSZ} we introduced another system of parameters for an $(SL(r+1),\hbar)$-oper, which corresponds to the roots of the polynomials defining the section of the line bundle from the flag of bundles defining the Miura $(SL(r+1),\hbar)$-oper connection (cf. the standard Bethe parameters corresponding to the roots of polynomials of the $QQ$-system).

 These parameters, which we refer to as momenta of {\it oper magnetic frame}, allow an interesting geometric formulation.
 For example, \cite{Gaiotto:2013bwa,Koroteev:2017aa}, in the case of quiver variety corresponding to cotangent bundle to full flag variety, momenta of magnetic frame accompanied with K\"ahler parameters understood as the values of coordinates in symplectic phase space, provide the interpretation of the algebra of functions on the space of $Z$-twisted $(SL(r+1),\hbar)$-Miura opers as algebra of functions on the intersection of two Lagrangian subvarieties.
 One of those subvarieties is given by setting coordinates equal to the K\"ahler parameters and another one is defined by setting Hamiltonians of {\it trigonometric Ruijsenaars-Schneider (tRS) integrable many-body system} to be equal to symmetric functions of the equivariant parameters.
 One can generalize that interpretation to other quivers by using the degeneration of K\"ahler parameters in the case of a full flag (which means we will consider degenerate Miura $\hbar$-opers for the full flag).
 The resulting momenta variables, in this case, will be referred to as momenta of the {\it true magnetic frame}.
 They are in one-to-one correspondence with the oper magnetic frame.